 Day 1 — Greymouth to Kumara, 31k

-I managed to snag a free rental car relocation from Thrifty in Christchurch, so I was able to drive over to Greymouth for just the cost of fuel — not necessarily cheap in NZ though.
+I managed to snag a free rental car relocation from Thrifty in Christchurch, so I was able to drive over to Greymouth for just the cost of fuel — not necessarily cheap in New Zealand though.
 The Thrifty return location is at the train station, which also happens to be the start of the trail.

 I only had 31k to do the first day, so I started around Noon and planned to just noodle it into Kumara.
 This section runs parallel to the Tasman Sea behind the dunes, however you don’t get a whole lot of ocean views.
 You can definitely hear the ocean though.

 There isn’t a whole lot to do in Kumara outside the Theatre Royal Hotel, so I walked over for a beer and early dinner.
 The food was good and I would’ve stayed here, but it was full that night.
 I stayed at the Route 73 Motels down the street which has two big rooms out back with 5 beds each.
-If you have a large group, I’d suggest the Kumara Store, otherwise book the Theatre Royal early.
+If you have a large group, I’d suggest the Route 73, otherwise book the Theatre Royal early.

 Day 2 — Kumara to Kaniere, 67k